John R Weinstein PhD

 Health Education, PhD, University of California, Berkeley, 2013

-Health Science, MS, University of California, San Francisco, 2014
+Health Science/Global Health, MS, University of California, San Francisco, 2014

 Camelo IY, Mwananyanda LM, Thea DM, Seidenberg P, Gill CJ, Weinstein JR. A Tale of 2 Pneumos: The Impact of Human Immunodeficiency Virus Exposure or Infection Status on Pediatric Nasopharyngeal Carriage of Streptococcus pneumoniae and Pneumocystis jiroveci: A Nested Case Control Analysis From the Pneumonia Etiology Research In Child Health Study.
 Clin Infect Dis.
 2021 03 15; 72(6):1033-1041.
 PMID: 32342105.Published on 9/2/2019